Debt Relief / Company / Debtblue

 Written by Ben Tejes

-Have you received a mailer from the DebtBlue negotiations department that your response is required and that you have 10 days to contact their office?
+Or, have you received a mailer from the DebtBlue negotiations department that your response is required and that you have 10 days to contact their office?
 If you don't, does the letter state that you will face extra fees and penalties?
-Perhaps you called them and received a quote of $250, which is half of what you are paying each month of $500.

 We will review all of that and more, so let's get started.